dl-solarity/docs/docs/reference/contracts/contracts-registry/AContractsRegistry.md

 2) Making the system contracts-interchangeable
 3) Simplifying the contracts management and deployment

-The ContractsRegistry acts as a TransparentProxy deployer.
+The ContractsRegistry acts as a AdminableProxy deployer.
 One can add proxy-compatible implementations to the registry and deploy proxies to them.
 Then these proxies can be upgraded easily using the provided interface.
 The ContractsRegistry itself can be deployed behind a proxy as well.